recreatedev/Resumify/README.md

 task run
 ```

-The API will be available at `http://localhost:8080`
+The API will be available at `http://localhost:8080` and the frontend at `http://localhost:5173`

 ## Development